| Background on the school project at Thit-Htaunk-Kkun Village The village is very poor compared to its nearby villages since most of

 (4) Tourists can visit the school, its countryside environs.

-1. To draw up architectural design and structural plan for the new building. (completed)
+Outline of the Project1.
+To draw up architectural design and structural plan for the new building.

 3. To construct a storage tank and common toilet for water and sanitation.